 To learn more, reach out to your Tanium account manager or click here.

-Hi, I’m Matthew Crowe!
+Author the Author: Hi, I’m Matthew Crowe!
 I’m Sr. Director, Technical Account Management at Tanium and I have spent over 25 years in IT.
-I consider myself fortunate to have experience across industrial controls PLC programming, IT Operations, and finally IT Security where I managed antivirus and anti-spam solutions, architected and ran consulting projects, and worked as a pre-sales systems engineer.
+I consider myself fortunate to have experience across industrial controls PLC programming, IT Operations and finally IT Security where I managed antivirus and anti-spam solutions, architected and ran consulting projects and worked as a pre-sales systems engineer.
 You are welcome to connect with me here.